- Christopher P. Williams, AIA, NCARB

-Penelope Marvel, RA Penny joined the firm in 2007 when she and her husband moved to New Hampshire from Philadelphia.
+Penny joined the firm in 2007 when she and her husband moved to New Hampshire from Philadelphia.
 Penny is a graduate of The Pennsylvania State University's School of Architecture where she was an AIA/AAF scholarship recipient.
+While at CPWA, one of her projects was awarded LEED Platinum certification and “Green Building of the Year” from the US Green Building Council.
+Prior to joining the firm, Penelope worked on a wide variety of projects in Pennsylvania including the adaptive reuse of a historic public school building into a state-of-the-art, award winning forensics facility.
 She and her husband enjoy hiking, camping and spending time with their son and daughter.

-Kenneth Tatro Ken joined the team in 2004 with nine years of project experience for an award winning Rhode Island firm specializing in the Hospitality Industry.
+Ken joined the team in 2004 with nine years of project experience at an award winning Rhode Island firm specializing in the hospitality industry.
 His background includes the development of concept restaurants, country clubs, casinos, educational facilities and residential projects.
 A graduate of the Hall Institute in Architectural and Interior Design Technology, he is thrilled to be back in New Hampshire where he can further hone his fishing skills, and spend time with his wife and two daughters.

-Matthew Daughdrill Matt is CPWA's newest member, joining the firm in 2013.
+Matt became part of the CPWA team in 2013.
 As a 2002 distinguished graduate of the Boston Architectural College, Matt was asked to return to BAC to serve as a faculty member and academic adviser while concurrently practicing architecture at an award winning firm in Massachusetts.
 In 2006, Matt relocated to the Maine coast where he spent seven years practicing in the local vernacular.
 Matt spends his free time enjoying the outdoors in New Hampshire and Maine with his daughter.